ietf-ivy-wg/network-inventory-yang/draft-ietf-ivy-network-inventory-yang.md

 ### Component-Specific Info Design

 According to the management requirements from operators, some important attributes are not defined in {{!RFC8348}}.
-These attributes could be component-specific and are not suitable to define under the component list node.
-So, the model can be augmented with HW-specific-info grouping containing attributes applicable to HW e.g. boards/slot components only.
+These attributes could be component-specific and are not suitable to be defined under the component list node.
+Instead, they can be defined by augmenting the component-specific info container for the attributes applicable to HW e.g. boards/slot components only.
 Other component-specific attributes, such as SW-specific-info, may be defined in companion augmentation data models, such as
 {{?I-D.wzwb-ivy-network-inventory-software}} and are out of the scope of this model.

 ~~~~ ascii-art